ralhei/pyRserve/doc/intro.rst

     * support for Python3.x
     * Python versions <= 2.5 no more supported (due to Py3 support)
     * support for unicode strings in Python 2.x
-    * full support complex numbers
+    * full support complex numbers, partial support for 64bit integers and arrays
+    * suport for Fortran-style ordering of numpy arrays
     * elements of single-item arrays are now translated to native python data types
     * better unit test coverage
+    * usage of the deprecated conn(<eval-string> is no more possible
+    * pyRserve.rconnect() now also removed

 * V 0.5.2 (2011-12-02)
     * Fixed problem with 32bit integers being mistakenly rendered into 64bit integers on 64bit machines

 * V 0.5.1 (2011-11-22)
     * Fixed improper DeprecationWarning when evaluating R statements via conn.r(...)

 * V 0.5 (2011-10-03)
     * Renamed pyRserve.rconnect() to pyRserve.connect().
 The former still works but shows a DeprecationWarning
     * String evaluation should now only be executed on the namespace directly, not on the connection object anymore.